JacksonPeoples/CarCounting/README.md

-# Counting Cars in Aerial Imagery
+# Detecting Cars in Aerial Imagery
 In a [previous project](https://github.com/JacksonPeoples/AustinCrashes), I looked at patterns in traffic collisions and created a model to predict hourly crashes in Austin, Texas.
 While the model was still fairly useful, I was unfortunately unable to find extensive traffic volume data.

 Traditionally, this data has been collected using magnetic or piezo-sensors (the strips you drive over),  or human surveyors either in person or via video [[1]](#1).
 And while computer vision techniques have been applied to this domain, it's often via surveilance cameras.
 While this is useful for collecting data at a specific instersection or on a certain block, it doesn't give always give a clear picture of how traffic moves around a neighborhood or even a city.